Dynamics 365 Point of Sale (POS) Integration & Setup

 Yes.
 Microsoft has ended support for legacy MPOS and CPOS; continued use exposes you to security vulnerabilities and prevents access to new features.
 Migration is typically straightforward for standard implementations and takes 2-4 weeks.
 Budget for testing, staff training, and potential custom extension rewrites if you heavily customized legacy POS.

-Cloud POS if connectivity is excellent (<100ms latency, >99.5% uptime) and hardware is regularly refreshed.
+Store Commerce for web (browser-based, formerly CPOS) if connectivity is excellent (<100ms latency, >99.5% uptime) and hardware is regularly refreshed.
 Store Commerce app if connectivity is unreliable, you prioritize transaction speed, or you operate 24/7 without acceptable downtime.
-Hybrid deployments (Cloud POS for urban stores, Store Commerce app for rural) are common.
+For mobile staff, Store Commerce for iOS and Android (available on app stores) provides full POS functionality.
+Hybrid deployments are common.

 Properly configured payment terminal integration includes fallback logic: retry payment processing, offer alternative payment method, or allow manager override for offline authorization.
 Without fallback logic, customers cannot complete purchases—leading to abandoned sales and customer frustration.